Which city is cheaper, Hamburg or Amsterdam?

 Amsterdam is a popular shopping destination with plenty of stores.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.

-Browsing through shops is a popular activity in Hamburg.
+Many visitors explore the shopping areas in Hamburg.
 The diversity of shopping venues includes flea markets and luxury shopping malls.
 One of the main shopping streets in town is the Mönkebergstrasse.

 Families will find a wider variety of activities in Hamburg than Amsterdam.